-Walking over to Lincoln Park Wednesday night.
-I stop at a liquor store, buy a bottle of beer, and ask for an opener.
+WALKING over to Lincoln Park on Wednesday night, I stop at a liquor store, buy a bottle of beer, and ask for an opener.
 I know what the Weather Bureau has got planned for tonight.
-Earlier, at the briefing at the Michigan Washington-New-England-and-New-York-State movement headquarters, they told us that that after the speeches we were going to march through the city.
+Earlier, at the briefing at the Michigan-Wisconsin-New England-and-New-York-State movement headquarters, they told us that after the speeches we were going to march through the city.
 The police would try to stop us.
 Police make me very uneasy.
 The beer fails to make me the least bit high.

-I sit down on the grass at the edge of the crowd not listening to the speakers, watching the fire glowing through the legs of the people around it looking through the trees across the park to the cars going by on the express way.
+I sit down on the grass at the edge of the crowd not listening to the speakers, watching the fire glowing through the legs of the people around it, looking through the trees across the park to the cars going by on the expressway.
 I count the cars, and my friend, Kunen, keeps time.
-In 150 seconds, two and a half minutes, as many people whiz by on the expressway as there are Weathermen in the world.
+In 150 seconds, two and a half minutes, as many people whiz by on the exressway as there are Weathermen in the world.

 How sad that only this few people are crazy.
 Where are the massed armies of insanity?
-A hundred thousand people marched on the Pentagon.
+100,000 people marched on the Pentagon.
 Maybe it's because that was on a weekend and this is the middle of the week.

-Quite suddenly a speaker is announcing.
-"We're going to be moving out now.
-Stay with your groups; and follow the leadership."
+Quite suddenly a speaker is announcing, "We're going to be moving out now.
+Stay with your groups, and follow the leadership."
 The march wants to get as far south as the Drake Hotel, which is next door to where the judge of the Conspiracy 8 trial lives.
-There are no police in the park: they are all in the streets outside waiting to move in if the Weathermen stay past the eleven o'clock curfew.
+There are no police in the park: they are all in the streets outside waiting to move in if the Weathermen stay past the 11 o'clock curfew.

 Now they are across the last bit of park and running into the street.
 There are no police around anywhere.
 The police have somehow been faked out.
 The crowd charges up Clark Street, one of the main streets of Chicago, wiping out store windows on both sides.
 And then a florist shop takes a stone right through its front window.
 Lots of flowers are knocked over.